jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

     1. A fully functional Django project
     2. All resources under source control (with git)
-    3. An environment independet install of your project (using virtualenv)
+    3. An environment independent install of your project (using virtualenv)
     4. Automated deployment and testing (using Fabric)
     5. Automatic database migrations (using South)
     6. A solid start to your new site